 A distinct population segment of the spotted seal occurs in the Beaufort and Chukchi Seas in the summer.
 Terrestrial haul-out sites are generally located on isolated mud, sand, or gravel beaches or on rocks close to shore.
 Spotted seals frequently enter estuaries and sometimes ascend rivers, presumably to feed on anadromous fishes.
 Spotted seals migrate out of the Arctic region in the fall (September to mid-October) as the shorefast ice re-forms and the pack ice advances southward.
-A reliable population estimate for the Alaska stock is not available, but preliminary results provide a population estimate of over 59,000 individuals (pp. 3-207 and 3-208).

-4.8 Subsistence
+4.8 SUBSISTENCE

 Traditionally, Alaska Natives hunted, fished, and lived off the land out of necessity.
 Alaska Natives view subsistence hunting and gathering as a core value of their traditional cultures.
 Since contact with Western ways of life, they have gradually made the transition to a mixture of subsistence and cash-based economies, varying in degrees from community to community.
-The first major contact with those from Western civilization was with commercial whalers starting in the 1850's.
-Alaska Natives would sell goods to the whalers, including carved walrus tusks with scrimshaw, often in the form of cribbage boards that the whalers liked and bought or bartered.
 Most subsistence activities are group activities that further core values of community, kinship, cooperation, and reciprocity (pp. 3-376 and 3-378).
 Current Federal regulations define subsistence use as "the customary and traditional uses by rural Alaska residents of wild, renewable resources for direct personal or family consumption as food, shelter, fuel, clothing, tools or transportation; for the making and selling of handicraft articles out of nonedible byproducts of fish and wildlife resources taken for personal or family consumption; for barter or sharing for personal or family consumption; and for customary trade" (16 U.S.C. § 3113).
 See also 36 CFR 13.420, 36 CFR 242.4, 50 CFR 36.2, and 50 CFR 100.4.

 The subsistence harvest plays an important role in the predominantly Alaska Native communities adjacent to the Chukchi and Beaufort Sea Planning Areas.
-The communities bordering the Chukchi and Beaufort Seas are Point Lay, Point Hope, Wainwright, Barrow, and Kaktovik.
+The communities bordering the Chukchi and Beaufort Seas whose people rely on marine subsistence resources are Point Hope, Point Lay, Wainwright, Barrow, Nuiqsut, and Kaktovik.
 They are part of the Arctic's North Slope Borough, which has been described as "the most organized, strongest, and best-funded subsistence economy in Alaska."
-The Alaska Natives living in these communities are primarily Iñupiat Eskimo, whose traditional culture is based on cooperation, kinship ties, and subsistence hunting and gathering.
-Whaling, particularly for the bowhead and the beluga whales, is at the core of their traditional culture.
-Hunters in the communities along the Beaufort Sea also hunt for bearded and ringed seals and walrus.
-This includes the inland community of Nuiqsut on the Colville River delta.
+The Alaska Natives living in these communities are primarily Iñupiat Eskimo, whose traditional culture is based on cooperation, kinship ties, kinship sharing, and subsistence hunting and gathering.
+Whaling, particularly for the bowhead and beluga whales, is at the core of their traditional culture.
+Hunters in the communities along the Beaufort Sea also hunt for bearded, spotted, and ringed seals and walrus.
+This includes the inland community of Nuiqsut on the Colville River delta; the Nuiqsut Iñupiat go by boat to the mouth of the Colville River and out to Cross Island in the Beaufort Sea for the fall bowhead whale hunt.
 An example of trade, bartering, and kinship sharing of marine mammal subsistence foods between coastal communities and inland communities is Anaktuvuk Pass, an inland community in the North Slope Borough about 250 miles southeast of Barrow (pp. 3-386 and 3-389).

-While many of the most important subsistence resources are found in or near the sea, Alaska Natives also rely on freshwater and terrestrial subsistence resources.
+While Alaska Natives rely on many important subsistence resources in or near the sea, they also rely on freshwater and terrestrial subsistence resources.
 However, even in communities where terrestrial resources such as caribou or freshwater and saltwater fish supply more meat, marine mammals still are culturally most important (p.
 3-396).
-Various types of subsistence resources utilized by the communities adjacent to the Chukchi and Beaufort Sea Planning Areas are:
+Various types of subsistence resources utilized by the communities adjacent to the Chukchi and Beaufort Sea Planning Areas are as follows:

-- 8 marine mammal species,
+- marine mammal species,

-- 13 terrestrial mammal species,
+- terrestrial mammal species,

-- 17 fish species,
+- fish species,

-- 19 bird species, and
+- bird species, and

-- 12 other resources (including berries, bird eggs, clams, etc.) (pp. 3-398, 3-399, and 3-400).
+- other resources (including berries, bird eggs, clams, etc.) (pp. 3-398, 3-399, and 3-400).

-4.9 Sociocultural Resources
+4.9 SOCIOCULTURAL RESOURCES